TerrenceMiao/AWS/hello-sam/README.md

 Need to have `AWS Toolkit` extension installed in advance.

-In addition, need `package.json` file, for running and debugging locally, although `AWS SAM` application doesn't require if bind a localhost port and run Lambda function locally.
-Check _https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-debugging-nodejs.html_
+In addition, need `package.json` file, for running and debugging locally with all npm modules dependencies.

 In VS Code, click `Run` icon on the left bar, then click on `Run and Debug`, to customize `Run and Debug`, and create a launch.json file.